 Water heaters are very popular in the Indian market, and we all know how useful they are in the winter season.
 If you have the best geyser at home, then you can enjoy a relaxing bath every morning.
 But have you ever thought about how do water heaters work?

 If you are thinking of investing in a new water heater, then knowing the working process of water heaters will be helpful for you.
 Once you know how a water heater works, you can know it better and decide which water heater will be suitable for your use.
-So, let’s now understand how water heaters work.
+So, let’s now understand how do water heaters work?